keeanalbao/cse15l-lab-reports/lab1.md

 ## Step 2: Install Visual Studio Code
 * Go to the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
-There are versions for all the major operating systems, like macOS (for Macs) and Windows (for PCs).
+There are versions for all the major operating systems, like macOS (for Macs) and Windows (for PCs)
 * When it is installed, you should be able to open a window that looks like this (it might have different colors, or a different menu bar, depending on your system and settings):

 ![vscode](https://user-images.githubusercontent.com/88350907/230518209-3cb4f5ad-89f8-4813-9d8b-59ac5ed7cc53.jpg)

 ## Step 3: Remotely Connect
+In order to use Visual Studio Code or the terminal to connect to a remote computer over the Internet:
+* Install git for Windows here: https://gitforwindows.org/
+* Once installed, use the steps in [this post](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to set your default terminal to use the newly-installed git bash in Visual Studio Code

 ## Step 4: Run Some Commands